Santa Cruz Civil Grand Jury

 • Receive mileage reimbursement for travel related to Grand Jury business

-To accomplish this, it reviews and evaluates operations, procedures, methods, and systems used by governmental agencies to determine whether they comply with the stated objectives of the agency and if their operation can be made more efficient and effective.
+The Grand Jury reviews and evaluates procedures, methods and systems used by governmental agencies to determine whether they comply with the stated objectives of the agency and if their operation can be made more efficient and effective.
+It may inquire into any aspect of county/city government, including special legislative districts and joint power agencies, to ascertain that the best interest of Santa Cruz County residents is being served.

 Suggest an Investigation / Submit a Complaint